fsmosca/page-crawler/README.md

 # Page crawler

-A playwright script to get FIBA game match results from FIBA World Cup 2023, 2019, 2014 and Olympics 2020.
+A playwright script to get FIBA game match results from FIBA World Cup 2023, 2019, 2014 and Olympics 2020 and 2016.

 ## Files

 #### 1. worldcup2023.py

-Used to get match result from the world cup 2023 games.
+Used to get match results from the world cup 2023 games.
 Results are saved in csv file.
 You need to create a folder path `data/worldcup/2023` to save the csv file.

-#### 2. olympics2020.py

-Used to get match result from the Tokyo olympics 2020 games.
-Results are saved in csv file.
-You need to create a folder path `data/olympics/2020` to save the csv file.

-#### 3. worldcup2019.py
+#### 2. worldcup2019.py

 Used to get match results from world cup 2019.
 Results are saved in csv file.
 You need to create a folder path `data/worldcup/2019` to save the csv file.

-#### 4. worldcup2014.py
+#### 3. worldcup2014.py

 Used to get match results from world cup 2014.
 Results are saved in csv file.
 You need to create a folder path `data/worldcup/2014` to save the csv file.

+#### 4. olympics2020.py

+Used to get match results from the Tokyo, Japan olympics 2020 games.
+Results are saved in csv file.
+You need to create a folder path `data/olympics/2020` to save the csv file.

+#### 5. olympics2016.py

+Used to get match result from the  Rio de Janeiro, Brazil olympics 2016 games.
+Results are saved in csv file.
+You need to create a folder path `data/olympics/2016` to save the csv file.

 ## Setup

 1. Install latest Python
 2. Clone this repo with `git clone https://github.com/fsmosca/page-crawler.git`
 3. cd to page-crawler
-4. Create a folder path `data/worldcup/2023` similar to this repository
-5. Install dependencies with `pip install -r requirements.txt`
+4. Install dependencies with `pip install -r requirements.txt`
-6. Run the script with `python worldcup2023.py`
+5. Run the script with `python worldcup2023.py`

-Crawled match results will be saved under the data folder with filenames such as ANG.csv, USA.csv and others.
-Step 4 is important, don't miss it.
+Crawled match results will be saved under the `data/olympics<year>` and `data/worldcup/<year>` folder with filenames such as ANG.csv, USA.csv and others.

-**Typical output**
+#### Typical output

 ANG.csv
 ```